Amaterasue903/Imgd-5010-Assignment-2-Instructions-Thomas-Jolicoeur/README.md

 # Imgd-5010-Assignment-2-Instructions-Thomas-Jolicoeur

 ## Initial instructions
-My inital design was to have p5js create a simple landscape using circles and squares and trangles to form the details such as trees lakes and hills
+My inital design was to have p5js create a simple landscape using circles and squares and trangles to form the details such as trees lakes and hills.

 - First drawing the background
 - Second defining the lake/horizon of the image from the sky